Experts Focused on Health and Safety

 Based on their analysis, the committees offer recommendations to try to advance player safety by continually seeking to improve the prevention, diagnosis and treatment of injuries.

 “The Combine work is intense but it’s also exciting.
 It’s a rigorous review of science and clinical medicine for our patients, which are the players.” said Dr. Rich Ellenbogen, a neurosurgeon and professor and chairman of the Department of Neurological Surgeries at the University of Washington.
-He is also the co-chairman of the NFL Head, Neck and Spine Committee.
+He is also the former co-chairman of the NFL Head, Neck and Spine Committee.